GIXLabs/SAndC/Lab3/README.md

 1. Generate a PWM signal where you can control the duty cycle.
 For the source of the PWM signal you have two options:
     - Use an Arduino with code [at this link](http://forcetronic.blogspot.com/2018/02/converting-arduino-pwm-output-to-dac.html) (determine the PWM switching frequency of this code).
     - Use the signal generator with appropriate settings.
 PWM frequency should be 1.0 kHz.
 Amplitude should be Vmin = 0.0, Vmax = 3.5V.
 2. Design an RC low-pass circuit.
 Determine a cutoff frequency 10x lower than your PWM switching frequency.
 Determine your RC time constant based on this frequency ([see this pdf](assets/low_pass_filter_design.pdf)).
-Set R = 1000 Ohms, determine your “C” value.
+Set R = 1000 Ohms, determine your **C** value.
 If exact C value is not available, pick the closest available and
-    - ✏️ document changes in circuit design and parameters due to this approximate value.
+    - ✏️ document changes in circuit design and parameters due to this approximate value. **Remember: capacitors explode if wired wrong.** Make sure the side of the capacitor with the white stripe is connected to ground.
 3. Connect oscilloscope to circuit as shown in Figure 3.
 Set vertical controls for Channels 1 and 2 to show both waves.
 Set the time base to show 10 cycles of the PWM input.
-    - Remember to connect your ground clip to ground in the circuit.
+    - Connect your ground clip to ground in the circuit.
-    - Remember to set your probes and oscilloscope to 10x.
+    - Set your probes and oscilloscope to 10x.
+    - Calibrate your probes.
 4. Measure input and output for duty cycle of 20%, 60%, 90%
-    - ✏️ capture screen shots of the three duty cycles.
+    - ✏️ Capture screen shots of the three duty cycles.
 5. Repeat step two, but set the cutoff frequency 100x lower than the PWM frequency.
 Measure input and output for duty cycle 50%
-    - ✏️ what is the wave shape of the output signal (screenshot)?
+    - ✏️ What is the wave shape of the output signal (screenshot)?
 6. Using this new RC circuit:
     - ✏️ Make a graph of the DC value of the output vs. PWM duty cycle for duty cycle values of {10%, 30%, 50%, 75%,90%}
     - ✏️ Document your circuit design and how you chose the right resistor and capacitor.